STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kaidan - Some useful information

-While in our western culture, horror tales have a single format – except for the urban legends that have their own name – Japanese horror tales have a definite name: kaidan.
+While in our Western culture, horror stories have a single format – except for the urban legends that have a proper name –, Japanese horror stories have a defined name: kaidan.

-Although very confusing, the term should not be used to refer to the j-horror, nor to traditional western tales.
-The term kaidan, in Japanese, is written with the Kanji: kai and dan.
+Despite being very confusing, the term should not be used to refer to j-horror, nor to traditional Western tales.
+The term kaidan, in Japanese, is written with the kanjis: kai and dan.
 Kai means mysterious or rare and dan means spoken or recited narrative.

 Kaidan - Japanese horror stories

-Some movies like Ring (1998) is not an example of kaidan.
-For what reason?
-Simple, the movie is nothing more than a film adaptation of a horror book.
-In case you didn't know, he is the inspiration for the directors of "The call", as it is known here in Brazil.
+Some movies like Ring (1998) are not an example of kaidan.
+Why is that?
+Simple, the movie is nothing more than a cinematic adaptation of a horror book.
+In case you didn't know, it is the inspiration for the directors of “The Ring,” as it is known here in Brazil.

 Unlike Western stories, the genre is not intended to scare people, or to frighten them.
 The intention is to narrate strange things that happened once, which can turn out to be something ghastly.